POLICY & ADVOCACY

 These figures mentioned above underscore the need to ensure Australia has appropriate national regulation and infrastructure in place to meet Australia’s future freight challenges.
 Both issues are critical to creating a more efficient supply chain and a stronger national economy, and as such, are a central component of ALC’s advocacy efforts to all levels of government.

-ALC’s Infrastructure, Regulation, Technology, People and Safety Committees assist in the formulation of ALC policies and provide input to ALC responses to government policy proposals.
+ALC’s Infrastructure and Regulation, Technology, and Safety Committees assist in the formulation of ALC policies and provide input to ALC responses to government policy proposals.